FAI Cup

-The Football Association of Ireland Senior Challenge Cup (FAI Cup), known as the Extra.ie FAI Cup for sponsorship reasons, is a knock-out association football competition contested annually by teams from the Republic of Ireland (as well as Derry City from Northern Ireland).
-Organised by the FAI (Football Association of Ireland), the competition is currently sponsored by Extra.ie.
+The Football Association of Ireland Senior Challenge Cup (FAI Cup), known as the Sports Direct FAI Cup for sponsorship reasons, is a knock-out association football competition contested annually by teams from the Republic of Ireland (as well as Derry City from Northern Ireland).
+Organised by the FAI (Football Association of Ireland), the competition is currently sponsored by Sports Direct.
 It was known as the Free State Cup from 1923 to 1936.
-Shamrock Rovers hold the record of most wins with 25.
+Shamrock Rovers hold the record of most wins with 26.

-As of November 2022, the current holders are Derry City F.C.
+The current holders are Shamrock Rovers who won their 26th title on 9 November 2025, defeating Cork City F.C.
+2-0 at Aviva Stadium.

 Venues

 Since the early 1920s until the 1980s, all but a handful of FAI Cup finals were held at Dalymount Park, Dublin.
 Two replays in the 1920s were held at Shelbourne Park, the 1973 replay was held in Flower Lodge in Cork and the 1984 replay was in Tolka Park.
 However, since 1990, due to the lack of development of Dalymount, the final has been played at a number of different venues.
 From 1990 until 1997 it was played at Lansdowne Road stadium, from 1997 to 1999 back at Dalymount, from 1999 to 2002 at Tolka Park and from 2003 to 2006 back at Lansdowne Road.
 Due to the redevelopment of Lansdowne, the 2007 and 2008 finals were played at the RDS Arena.
 The 2009 final took place in Tallaght Stadium.
 Finals from 2010 onwards take place at the Aviva Stadium.